auremoser/geocodex/README.md

 ### thanks!

-thanks emi for the node help, thanks mapzen and mapquest for the great dev work on your apis
+thanks mapzen and mapquest for the great dev work on your apis